mitsuhiko/lucumr/2015/5/27/rust-for-pythonistas.rst

 Two things of note here: there are very few visible types.
 Sure, there is the `Arc` and the Fibonacci function takes unsigned 64bit integers, but other than that, no types are visible.
-We can also use the binary tree map here instead of a hashtable because Rust provides us with such a type.
+We can also use the B-tree map here instead of a hashtable because Rust provides us with such a type.

 Iteration works exactly the same as in Python.
 The only difference there is that in Rust in this case we need to acquire the mutex because the